near/NEPs/text/0021-fungible-token.md

 # Drawbacks
 [drawbacks]: #drawbacks

-- Current interface doesn't have minting, precision and naming.
+- Current interface doesn't have minting, precision (decimals), naming.
 - It's possible to accidentally lock tokens if the escrow account is not carefully handling gas correctly.
 Ideally we should automatically unlock long-locked tokens after the some period of time and/or blocks.